nirpr/Linux-FlightsAPI/README.md

-# Interface to print flights details from OpenSky Network, the project was created and meant to run on a Linux environment.
+# Interface to print flights details from OpenSky Network
+the project was created and meant to run on a Linux environment.
 by: Omer Kriger, Or Segal, Nir Peretz.

 STEPS for using: